Dreaming381/Latios-Framework-Documentation/Transforms/QVVS Transforms V2 Design Discussion.md

 for writing.
 So abstract writers will generally have API patterns that conform towards QVVS V2 rules.
 This means there may be some performance regressions for Unity Transforms compatibility.
 I hope these won’t be that significant.

+## Implementation Lessons Learned

+Update: QVVS V2 has been in development, and there were some deviations from the original design along the way.
+Let’s talk about them.

+### EntityInHierarchyHandle Preferred

+Nearly all hierarchy traversal algorithms are implemented via `EntityInHierarchyHandle`, and not with static `TransformTools` methods.
+The handle can be easily retrieved from a `RootReference` with the right lookups or an `EntityManager`.
+And while this can lead to slightly more verbose user code for accessing a single parent, this pattern keeps the API surface smaller and keeps users on optimal pathways for accessing entities in the hierarchy.

+The hierarchy has a concept of *blood parents* and *blood children*, which are the stored entities in the hierarchy, dead or alive.

+### Ticking Rules and LEGs

+Originally, my idea was to have completely separate hierarchies for ticking and non-ticking.
+However, problems arose about how to resolve `LinkedEntityGroup` discrepancies.
+Thus the rule is that any parent must have the combination of ticked and unticked components across all of its children.

+### TransformAspect Returns

+`TransformTools` provides a good set of APIs, but it was extremely boilerplate-heavy.
+I wanted to package things up a little cleaner, and ended up reimplementing `TransformAspect`.
+However, this version is not an `IAspect`, and instead requires custom handle and lookup types to access.
+Some of its implementation is a little dirty, as except for when it is created with `EntityManager`, it assumes the type it is created with has a fixed location in memory for the `TransformAspect`’s lifecycle.
+This is a common practice in jobs, but something I still have to document very strongly.

+I think the improved ergonomics and simpler API outweigh that one footgun.
+Maybe someone can contribute a Roslyn Analyzer for it similar to `BlobArray`’s?

+### Local Transforms for Numerical Stability

+Remember how I said that the local transform could be accurately computed from the `WorldTransform` and the parent’s `WorldTransform`?
+Turns out that was only partially true.
+Over the span of many frames, the local position and scale can drift when this computation is repeated by transform propagations.
+Curiously, local rotation does not have this problem.

+I tried a few things to solve this, such as decomposing vector magnitudes of local positions and quantizing values.
+While these helped, they weren’t sufficient.
+I either needed to make transforms 64-bit, or I needed to add local transform information somewhere.
+Due to Unity’s ecosystem considerations, I chose the latter.
+As for where to store this data, I chose to hide it in the `EntityInHierarchy` buffer.
+This does mean that the buffer will need write-access when modifying transform values, which is a problem for expressivity.

+However, these local transform values always change with the entity’s `WorldTransform` in a 1-1 relationship, meaning that if I pretend that these specific values in the buffer are actually part of the safety rules of `WorldTransform`, then I can cheat by making these local transform values hidden to the user, and then writing via read-only pointers.

+Putting these values in the buffer ended up being very good for performance, because they have cache-friendly access during propagation.
+This did complicate some things regarding dead entities in the middle of the hierarchy, but I think I got a handle on it.

+### Instantiation Rules

+I added a new `InstantiateCommandBuffer` type that allows for user-programmable playback instructions.
+This eliminates nearly all use cases for `EntityCommandBuffer` for instantiation, and provides a clean API for instantiating hierarchies and setting `WorldTransforms` or assigning parents.

+Also, I’m currently disallowing instantiation of specific types of entities.
+If you try to instantiate an entity that is a child of another entity, and this entity to instantiate also has children, that is reported as an error.
+Similarly, instantiating a `LinkedEntityGroup` in which entities come from different hierarchies is also an error.
+These may be relaxed in the future, but a lot of code is required to make these work, and I believe these are rare use cases anyways.

+### Multi-Chunk Iteration

+I figured out an API that allows for grouping chunks in a query together that share hierarchies, and then dispatching those groups across threads.
+I even got this API to work with `IJobEntity`.
+I’ll still probably add a deferred API at some point, but I think this gets the job done for now.

+### Performance in LSSS

+V2 is only about 25% slower than V1 extreme transforms for propagation.
+This results in about 1-2 milliseconds per frame on stress-test scenes.
+Remember, at this scale, V1 without extreme transforms was 300-500% slower, and Unity Transforms was 200-400% slower.
+So V2 looks very competitive in comparison.
+In addition, V2 scales down much better, so if you compare V2 by default vs V1’s default setup, V2 is objectively faster.

+And I haven’t even tried to optimize V2s propagation algorithm yet!

 ## Open To Feedback